5 Key Ideas from Primary Reading Simplified

 The answer to (1) is simple: Don’t bother.

 The answer to (2) is a little more difficult.
 Think back to the canvas above.
 To build up a picture like that, many thousands of dots are added across the breadth of the canvas, each chosen partly based on its relationship to the other dots on the canvas.
-In a content-focused view of teaching reading comprehension, our planning must focus on the content being read – the characters, the themes, the text features, the aspects of the world being described, etc. And it must do so in relation to the rest of that which has been, and will be, added to the canvas.
+In a language-focused view of teaching reading comprehension, our planning must focus on the content being read: the characters, the themes, the text features, the aspects of the world being described, etc. And it must do so in relation to the rest of that which has been, and will be, added to the canvas.
 In short, stop focusing on how non-existent generic comprehension skills will be taught.
 Instead focus on the texts themselves – not least their variety and their relationship to the rest of the curriculum**** – and on how you will ensure that pupils learn lots about them.

 So, what’s stopping us from teaching reading comprehension really well?
 Absolutely nothing.